 - How sweet are Rachelle’s little girls raking out their very own garden in their swimsuits?
 This is a wonderful post on how to use a small patch of dirt to grow not just some veggies, but a couple of pint-sized landscape architects too.

-Not pictured above, but still worth a look are the aquarium garden and the three sisters garden.
-The former is a clever way to see your plants grow down into the dirt as well as up and out of it.
 The latter is a Native American method of planting that seems perfectly suited for kids.
-Also, my friend Mariah just posted these super cool wooden crate theme gardens (hooray for eleventh hour additions!).
+Also, my friend Mariah just posted these super cool wooden crate theme gardens (hooray for eleventh-hour additions!).

 And don’t forget, even if you have no outdoor space at all, there are lots of community garden co-ops around.
 Just up the street from us there’s a church where our family can rent a raised bed planter for the summer.
 Just $35 gets us the soil and all the water we need.